Averroes/letsencrypt-autorenew/README.md

 Here a way to automate it.

-1) Configure config file
+1) Edit script to add your domains that you want to renew certificates vi /PathToLetsencrypt/letsencrypt/cron.sh

-nano /PathToLetsencrypt/letsencrypt/cli.ini
+2) Configure LETSENCRYPT variable with your path for letsencrypt-auto script:

-2) Edit script to add your domains that you want to renew certificates nano /PathToLetsencrypt/letsencrypt/cron.sh
+LETSENCRYPT="/path/to/letsencrypt-auto"

 3) Don't forget to make it executable chmod +x /PathToLetsencrypt/letsencrypt/cron.sh

 4) Cron exemple: 15 Jan, 15 April, 15 July, 15 Oct

-"* * 15 4,7,10,1 * /PathToLetsencrypt/letsencrypt/cron.sh >> /PathToLetsencrypt/letsencrypt/cron.log"
+"* * 15 4,7,10,1 * /PathToLetsencrypt/letsencrypt/cron.sh >> /var/log/letsencrypt/cron.log"